axm-bojbog/axm-ai-agent-academy/docs/recruit/03-create-a-declarative-agent-for-M365Copilot/README.md

 1. Comparing Microsoft Copilot Studio vs. Copilot Studio agent builder for building declarative agents
 1. Creating a declarative agent using natural language through the conversational creation experience
 1. Adding AI prompts as tools to enhance your agent's specialized knowledge and problem-solving abilities
-1. Publishing and testing your declarative agent in Microsoft 365 Copilot and Microsoft Teams
+1. Testing your declarative agent in Microsoft 365 Copilot and Microsoft Teams

 ## 🕵🏻‍♀️ What is a declarative agent for Microsoft 365 Copilot?